Story

 More than any other features, our faces are what mark us as unique individuals.
 Superficially our faces are who we are.
 Together with names they identify us with the lives we have lived; they are our perpetual calling cards.
 Our interest in and curiosity about faces is a natural phenomenon, and if we are to feel a kinship with our national heritage, it matters that we recognize the faces of our American icons.

-Individuals do not routinely change beyond recognition between the ages of thirty and fifty particularly if they have not gained or lost weight, gone bald or grown facial hair.
+Individuals do not routinely change beyond recognition between the ages of 30 and 50, particularly if they have not gained or lost weight, gone bald, or grown facial hair.